-- Exclude payments made to a landlord by the state Department of Social and Health Services (DSHS) on behalf of a tenant from the income and rent calculation under the Section 8 program.
-(FY 2004) - Allow Section 8 residents to self-certify income of \$50 or less received as a pass-through DSHS childcare subsidy.
-(FY 2004) - Modify Section 8 policy to require notice to move prior to the 20th of the month in order to have paperwork processed during the month.
+- Modify Section 8 policy to require notice to move prior to the 20th of the month in order to have paperwork processed during the month.
 (FY 2004) - Allow applicant households to self-certify membership in the family at the time of admission.
 (FY 2004) - Extend to 180 days the term over which verifications are considered valid.
 (FY 2008) - Modify the definition of "income" to exclude income from assets with a value less than \$50,000, and income from Resident Service Stipends that are less than \$500 per month.
 (FY 2008) - Modify HQS inspection requirements for units converted to project-based subsidy from another KCHA subsidy and allow the most recent inspection completed within the prior 12 months to substitute for the initial HQS inspection required before entering the HAP contract.
 (FY 2012) - Modify standard PBS8 requirements to allow use of the most recent recertification (within last 12 months) to substitute for the full recertification required when tenant's unit is converted to a PBS8 subsidy.
 (FY 2012) - Allow Public Housing applicant households to qualify for a preference when household income is below 30 percent of AMI.
 (FY 2004) - Eliminate verification of Social Security numbers for household members under age 18 (action was reversed due to Enterprise Income Verification/Public and Indian Housing reporting requirements).
 (FY 2004) - Apply any decrease in Payment Standard at the time of the next annual review or update, rather than using HUD's two-year phase-in approach.
 (FY 2004) - Modify the HQS inspection process to allow streamlined processing of inspection data.
 (FY 2010) - Allow Section 8 residents who are at \$0 HAP to self-certify income at the time of review.
 (FY 2004) - Streamline procedures for processing interim rent changes resulting from wholesale reductions in state entitlement program.
 (FY 2011)

-Proposed Changes to Activity: In 2015, KCHA is considering removing eligibility for public housing for those currently participating in a federal subsidy program.
+In 2015, KCHA is considering removing eligibility for public housing for those currently participating in a federal subsidy program.
 We also will complete a caseload optimization project to equalize the recertification workload among department staff.
-Additionally, our software conversion to Tenmast WinTen 2+ will allow us to continuously analyze our business processes and implement new strategies to realize additional time savings.
-No additional authorizations are needed nor requested at this time.
+Additionally, our software conversion to Tenmast

+WinTen 2+ will allow us to continuously analyze our business processes and implement new strategies to realize additional time savings.